 Fresh drinking water is available at camp headquarters and all activity stations across camp.
-Each participant will be given a refillable water bottle on the first day of camp.
-Campers are encouraged to write their name and den number on it so that if lost it can be easily recovered.
+Each scout should bring a refillable water bottle for each day of camp.
+Campers are encouraged to write their name on it so that if lost it can be easily recovered.